I have created an app that supports ONVIF compatible video cameras. The cameras must support the following requirements:

 - Fixed issues with pull point subscription introduced in 1.1.26

 - Changed NOW to SNAPSHOT for the 'Live image.

 - Fix for cameras that are not supporting pull refresh correctly

 - Enhanced logging facility to help diagnose camera issues more easily.

 - Added Minimum On Time to advanced settings.
-This will also determin the minimum time between image updates to restrict overloading Homey when a camera fires motion events in quick succesion.
+This will also determine the minimum time between image updates to restrict overloading Homey when a camera fires motion events in quick succession.